meeque/tls-playground/bin/README.md

 All TP commands follow consistent usage patterns and tell you exactly what is going on.

 TP will print relevant external tools and all their arguments before actually running them.
-This focuses on tools that are dealing with TLS and cetificates, in particular [OpenSSL](https://www.openssl.org/) and [Certbot](https://certbot.eff.org/).
+This focuses on tools that are dealing with TLS and certificates, in particular [OpenSSL](https://www.openssl.org/) and [Certbot](https://certbot.eff.org/).
 Less interesting external tool invocations, such as trivial file operations, are usually not printed verbatim, but summarized in a brief message.

 ### OpenSSL Usage